Skip to main content

 Let us approach this by looking at two women:

-Dr. Matthias von Hellfeld, born in 1954, has been a freelance journalist and historian since 1978.
-He works as a presenter and editor for ARD and is currently the editor-in-chief of the magazine “Eine Stunde History” on Deutschlandfunk Nova.
+Dr Matthias von Hellfeld, born in 1954, has been a freelance journalist and historian since 1978.
+He works as a presenter and editor at ARD and is currently the editor in charge of the magazine “One Hour of History” at Deutschlandfunk Nova.
 Von Hellfeld has contributed to numerous radio features and TV documentaries.
 He is also a lecturer at various universities and training academies and the author of more than 25 non-fiction books on European and German history.
-In 1984, he won the Carl von Ossietzky Prize of the City of Oldenburg, was nominated for the German Radio Prize in 2017, and received the German Podcast Prize in 2019.
+In 1984, he won the Carl von Ossietzky Award of the city of Oldenburg, was nominated for the German Radio Award in 2017, and received the German Podcast Award in 2019.

 - €12.00 / reduced price €6.00